Giancarlo Stanton's bat is heating up and a King Tut costume might be why

 Miami Marlins right fielder Giancarlo Stanton had a rough 2016.
 For a huge swath of the season, it seemed like Stanton forgot how to hit.
 In May and June of 2016, Stanton hit just seven homers and batted .205, and he didn’t look like himself.
-That was the low point, and he hit .268 the rest of the way, but he never seemed to get into a groove.
+That was the low point, and he hit .268 the rest of the way, but never seemed to get into a groove.

 [Sign up for Yahoo Fantasy Baseball: It’s not too late to get in the game]